Stocks fall on Wall Street as earnings start to flow

 On average, analysts expect quarterly profits across the S&P 500 to be up 24% from a year earlier, according to FactSet.

-United Airlines fell 9.4% after reporting a loss that was wider than analysts were expecting, and drugmaker Abbott fell after reporting revenue that fell short of forecasts.
+United Airlines slid 9.4% after reporting a loss that was wider than analysts were expecting, and drugmaker Abbott fell after reporting revenue that fell short of forecasts.